EnteFanPHP/EnteFanPHP/README.md

-- 👋 Hi, I’m @EnteFanPHP
+- 👋 Hi, I’m @LightStrike
+- 🛰️ My accounts are EinzEnte, EnteFan, Lightstrike
-- 👀 PocketMine-Mp Developer
+- 👀 PocketMine-MP Developer
-- 👨‍💻 PHP, HTML, CSS Developer
+- 👨‍💻 PHP, Python, HTML Developer

 <!---
 EnteFanPHP/EnteFanPHP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.